Omena-Palette/CloudWatchLogging/README.md

 We'd like to acknowledge the incredible work of the Rusoto community for their AWS SDK, their thoughtful implementation of Smithy, and their dedication to the Rust community.

-### Rusoto
+### Rusoto & Official AWS SDK for Rust
-Rusoto is no longer maintained, although it is stable, and widely used in production still.
-Once the official AWS SDK is stable, this library will be updated to use it instead.
+Rusoto is no longer maintained, although, it is still appropriate for and used in production environments.
+Once the official AWS SDK for Rust is stable, this crate will be updated to use it instead.